scottlamb/moonfire-nvr/guide/easy-install.md

 Start by executing the setup script:

-    $ cd moonfire-nr
+    $ cd moonfire-nvr
     $ scripts/setup-ubuntu.sh

 If this is the very first time you run this script, a file named `prep.config` will be created and the script will stop.
-This file is where you will set or change variables that describe the moonfire installation you want.
+This file is where you will set or change variables that describe the Moonfire installation you want.
 The initial execution will put default values in this value, but only for the most commonly changed variables.
 For a full list of variables, see below.